 (f) the date the consignment was moved from the property.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (4) It is sufficient compliance with subregulation (3), in relation to any animal in a consignment to which an NLIS device is applied, if, within 48 hours after the animal is moved from the property, the purchaser updates the NLIS database in relation to the device by recording the information referred to in subregulation (3)(c) to (f).